 Oversight of the day-to-day operations is the responsibility of the Executive Director/CEO.
-The Executive Director/CEO works in cooperation with the OMRI Management Team, which is comprised of the Executive Director/CEO, the Program Director, the Operations Director, the Information Technology Director, and the Marketing Manager.
+The Executive Director/CEO works in cooperation with the OMRI Management Team, which is comprised of the Executive Director/CEO, the Review Program and Quality Director, the Technical Director, the Marketing Director and the Operations Director.
 The Management Team is responsible for review and maintenance of the quality system.

 Peggy Miars (phone extension: 102) came to OMRI in 2010 from California Certified Organic Farmers (CCOF), where she served for six years as the Executive Director/CEO.
 She holds a Bachelor of Business Administration degree from Western Michigan University and completed post-graduate courses in nonprofit management at Regis University in Colorado Springs.
 Peggy has worked in the organic industry for more than 18 years, previously in marketing and management positions with Earthbound Farm, Whole Foods Market, Granary Market, various nonprofit organizations, and her own marketing consulting business.
 She completed IOIA inspector training for crops in 2007 and has had further IOIA training in both the NOP and Canadian Organic Standards.
 Peggy is the only North American on the World Board of IFOAM-Organics International and serves on the Board of Directors for the International Organic Accreditation Service (IOAS).
 She volunteers in the cattery at the local humane society and takes homeless dogs to radio and TV stations to promote their adoption.